RockstarLang/rockstar/spec.md

 Shout the total
 ```

 **Proper variables** are proper nouns - any word that isn't a reserved keyword and starts with an uppercase letter.
 Proper variable names can contain spaces as long as each space is followed by an uppercase letter.
-Whilst some developers may use this feature to create variables with names like `Customer ID`, `Tax Rate` or `Distance In KM`, we recommend you favour idiomatic variable names such as `Doctor Feelgood`, `Mister Crowley`,  `Tom Sawyer`, and`Billie Jean`.
+Whilst some developers may use this feature to create variables with names like `Customer ID`, `Tax Rate` or `Distance In KM`, we recommend you favour idiomatic variable names such as `Doctor Feelgood`, `Mister Crowley`,  `Tom Sawyer`, and `Billie Jean`.
 Proper variables are case-insensitive apart from the first letter of each word, which must be a capital letter.

 (Although not strictly idiomatic, `Eleanor Rigby`, `Peggy Sue`, `Black Betty`, and `Johnny B Goode` would also all be valid variable names in Rockstar.)

 As in Ruby, Python and VBScript, variables are dynamically typed and you don't need to declare variables before use.

 If a variable is defined outside of a function, it is in global scope.
-Global scope variables are available everywhere below its first initialization.
+Global scope variables are available everywhere below their first initialization.
 If a variable is defined inside of a function, it is in local scope.
 Local scope variables are available from their initialization until the end of the function they are defined in.

-While within a function, if you write to a variable that has been defined in global scope, you write to that variable, you do not define a new local variable.
+While within a function, if you write to a variable that has been defined in global scope, you write to that variable; you do not define a new local variable.

 #### Pronouns